Combination Resume Tips and Examples

 3. Skills and abilities

 Following the summary, include your skills section.
-Prior to writing your skills section, review the job posting and look for keywords that may help get the employer’s attention and get your resume past automatic filters.
+Before writing your skills section, review the job posting and look for keywords that may help get the employer’s attention and get your resume past automatic filters.
 These can include skills the employer lists as required or desired.

 You should list both hard (technical) skills as well as soft (interpersonal) skills.
 A combination resume is designed to help potential employers understand how your skills and professional experience relate, so you might consider including skills and abilities you’ve learned from previous employers as they relate to your next position.